IlijaMihajlovic/AVFoundation-Camera-App/README.md

 * This is launch/splash screen of the app. 🚀
 ![alt text](https://github.com/IlijaMihajlovic/AVFoundation-Camera-/blob/master/AVFoundation%20Camera/Images/Freebie.png)

-__
+___

-* On right side we have the main screen when the app loads with buttons laid out such as: Record video, take a picture,  switch cameras front and back also turn the flash on and off.
+* On right side we have the main screen when the app loads the with buttons laid out such as: Record video, take a picture,  switch cameras front and back also turn the flash on and off.
 ![alt text](https://github.com/IlijaMihajlovic/AVFoundation-Camera-/blob/master/AVFoundation%20Camera/Images/Iphone.png)
 ___